murxla/murxla/docs/fsm/action.rst

    the API of the solver under test directly, without going through the solver wrapper API.

+Actions are added to states of the FSM via :cpp:func:`murxla::State::add_action()` while optionally defining a next state to transition into (or remaining in the state it's been added to).
+We further derive a class :cpp:class:`murxla::Transition` from :cpp:class:`murxla::Action`, which represents a transition from one state to the next without executing any solver API calls (an *empty* action).

+Each action added to a state via :cpp:func:`murxla::State::add_action()` has a weight, which is defined via its ``priority``, with ``1`` as the highest priority, ``UINT32_MAX`` the lowest priority, and ``0`` corresponding to disabling the action.

 The Base Class for Actions
 --------------------------